tendermint/tendermint/docs/spec/consensus/fork-accountability.md

 ## Types of victims

-We consider four types of potential attack victims:
+We consider three types of potential attack victims:

 - FN: full node